cwbuecheler/embeddable-test/README.md

 #### Mantine

-I've worked extensively with a variety of design libraries, including Material-UI, Reactstrap, and more.
+I've worked extensively with a variety of design libraries, including Material-UI, Reactstrap, and Foundation, among others.
 [Mantine](https://mantine.dev/) is my current favorite, and the one I've most recently worked with, so I went with that for speed.

 #### Chart.js